corneliusellen/hogwarts_enrollments/README.md

 ## Getting Started
 ### Prerequisites
-You must have the following installed before begining: Rails, PostgreSQL and Bundler.
+You must have the following installed before beginning: Rails, PostgreSQL and Bundler.

 ### Installation
 Initial setup must be done before interacting with the database.
 After cloning this repository, run the following commands in the CLI: